 The Writing Center offers assists with papers or writing assignments.
 Students can schedule an appointment online in the USD portal under the Academics tab, email firstname.lastname@example.org, call 605-677-5626, or stop by Room 133 in the Academic Commons (I.D.
 Weeks Library, first floor).
 Distance students can receive help in the Online Writing Center in D2L.

 GPSA, in addition to planning social events, organizes workshops beneficial to graduate and professional students and functions as an advocacy group with aims to improve school policies regarding the needs of Graduate and Professional students.
 For more information, email GPSA at email@example.com or find them on Facebook.

 Center for Academic & Global Engagement (CAGE)

 ID Weeks Library, Suite 103

 International travel and study abroad enhance a student’s resume with experiences and skills that are difficult to obtain in any other way.
 There are numerous exciting and educational study abroad opportunities available and most are open to graduate and professional students.
 These experiences may be during the semester or summer.

-USD holds sponsored exchange programs in such countries as Wales, Australia, Germany, Spain, France, Hungary, and Japan.
+USD holds sponsored exchange programs in such countries as Australia, France, Germany, Hungary, Japan, Spain, and Wales.
 In most cases, students pay USD tuition and receive credit toward their program of study.
+Through the National Student Exchange, students are also able to affordably study at over 175 colleges and universities in the U.S., Canada, Guam, Puerto Rico, and the U.S. Virgin Islands.
 To determine if study abroad is possible or appropriate for their program, students should consult with their graduate advisor.